28 Up Against the Wall

 Knowing the speech backwards, I kept in mind the requirements of a good one.
 It had to be like a mini skirt; long enough to cover the subject and short enough to create interest.
 All I needed was a make up flag drizzled with red paint, a drum and a large globe of the world I borrowed from the Military Mission to captivate my standing room only audience with.
 Rather than the gibberish and gobbledygook that Charlie mastered in order to ridicule, I stayed with simple English.
 I aimed to convey Hitler’s ideas on education lacing the flowery and bombastic language that characterized his compelling oratory with as much iron, sturm and drang as I, beating back butterflies, could muster.

-Slipping into the skin of the most sinister figure who had ever drew breath, with my studied technique I slowly, almost hesitatingly and solemnly mounted the rostrum from where I’m told he delivered his speech to the Academy.
+With my studied technique I slowly and solemnly mounted the rostrum from where history’s mightiest megalomanic delivered his speech to the Academy.

 Cue the rhythmic beating of a drum played by a fellow cleaner to accompany me.
 A hushed silence fell as I approached the lectern, clicked my heels together and, thinking on my feet, hamming it up, launched into my demagogic spiel.
 Ta da!